topkecleon/telegram-bot-bash/examples/webhook/README.md

 #### Bash webhook

-A pure bash webhook implementaition is not possible without additional software because Telegram deliver updates only over secure TLS connections and if a valid SSL certificate chain exists.
+A pure bash webhook implementation is not possible without extra software because Telegram delivers webhook updates only over secure TLS connections with a valid SSL certificate chain.

-`socat` looks like a tool we can use to listen for Telegram updates from bash scripts, let's see ...
+`socat` looks like a tool to listen for Telegram updates from bash scripts, let's see ...

-#### $$VERSION$$ v1.45-dev-57-gb6e90af
+#### $$VERSION$$ v1.45-dev-58-ga473e25